Three Common Causes of Hip Pain

 2. Hip Osteoarthritis

 Osteoarthritis (OA) is a condition that affects the major joints of the body and is characterised by loss of the hard wearing cartilage that lines the ends of the bones forming a joint.
-OA is not just about cartilage loss, however — change occur in the supporting tissues of the joint, including the capsule and ligaments, as well as the supporting muscles.
+OA is not just about cartilage loss, however — changes occur in the supporting tissues of the joint, including the capsule and ligaments, as well as the supporting muscles.
 Any of these structures can be a source of pain in hip OA.

 How do I know if I have Hip Osteoarthritis?